rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 And there will always be more.
 Such is the nature of any zero sum adversarial game.

-On one hand, this is a benefit for decentralization, as any attempt to monopolize mining will result in inevitable disintegration, as the cost of bureaucratic overhead will make the larger miners feel the most pain.
+On one hand, this benefits decentralization, as any attempt to monopolize mining will result in inevitable disintegration, and the cost of bureaucratic overhead will make the larger miners feel the most pain.
 Mining, even if the value of Bitcoin was stable, is like a continuous arbitrage opportunity
- (finding cheap enough electricity to power advanced enough miners), with profits that inevitably diminish.
+ (finding cheap enough electricity to power advanced enough miners), with profits that inevitably diminish through competition.
-This forces miners into survival mode, and as the weak miners fail this will tip the surviving miners into a moment of profitability, which will attract more miners, bloodthirsty and ready to compete, and the cycle repeats, forever.
+This forces miners into survival mode, and as the weak miners fail this will tip the surviving miners into a moment of increased profitability, which will attract more people to try to mine, and the cycle repeats, forever.
 Unlike saving in Bitcoin, which enables low time-preference long-term thinking, mining is a high time-preference, high risk game.